 Or maybe we see that time has stood still in the Blue Ridge.
 With no subsequent development, and with the mountain woods and meadows remaining untouched, we can almost see our ancestors in their daily work, their farming and cooking and hunting, their mending and fixing and building and tending to children.

 We see the trails they took to go “a’visitin'” or to church.
-We see those old photos from the National Archives that let us look right into the kitchens and living rooms of our the-village-cobblerancestors, and we can almost see ourselves right there beside them, conversing in their ancient language, living between our time and theirs.
+We see those old photos from the National Archives that let us look right into the kitchens and living rooms of our ancestors, and we can almost see ourselves right there beside them, conversing in their ancient language, living between our time and theirs.

 Or perhaps it’s these mountains themselves, haunting and lovely, creaking with age and whispering the secrets of our ancestors in every breeze.